The Best Sales Presentation Ever: Unveiling the Secrets

 However, with such a dependency on sales teams, we are always dismayed at POP to find that most sales presentations are still – for the most part – mediocre.

-With over 20 years’ experience in enterprise sales and the development of interactive digital sales tools, we know what works and we know how to deliver for our customers – and, most importantly, for your customers.
-Read on as we unveil the secrets behind the best sales presentations and experiences ever, and how your organization can, with little effort, take advantage of new tools and best practice!
+Read on as we unveil the secrets behind the best sales presentations and buyer experiences ever, and how your organization can, with little effort, take advantage of new tools and best practice!

 1. What is a sales presentation?

-A sales presentation is an opportunity for your sales team to showcase your products and services to potential, new or existing customers.
+A sales presentation is an opportunity for your sales team to showcase your products and services to potential, new and/or existing customers.
 But in a world of information overload, buyers often find themselves in a confidence crisis.
 As individuals, we usually steer clear of tasks or situations that appear challenging, unfamiliar, risky, or disruptive.
 The same holds true for organizations.

-Therefore, the primary goal of a sales presentation is to help the audience make sense of their options.
 As Brent Adamson, former VP Advisory for Gartner, cited “Sense Making sales reps are best positioned to bolster customers’ confidence in the information and allay their skepticism about the seller.
-In fact, 80% of the sellers who used the Sense Making approach closed high-quality, low-regret deals.”
-If you want to be in the 80% helping your customers understand where your value can be realized, so they can make informed, faster buying decisions, we highly recommend you read on.
+In fact, 80% of the sellers who used the Sense Making approach closed higher-quality, low-regret deals.”

 2. What should be included in an effective sales presentation?